ando-lab/2023-watkins-scripts/Readme.md

 ## Repository Contents
 - Four Jupyter notebooks.
 - The required files are also attached.
-Note that the 4915 pdb files are provided as a .zip file.
-You can download it to test.
+Note that the 4915 pdb files can be downloaded as a .zip file for testing.
 The code to directly download the structures from the deepmind database is also provided.
 ## Instructions for use
 In order to run the code successfully, creating a new conda environment with requied dependencies is suggested:
 ```python